 Commissioned by Standards.
 Guided by Purpose.

 The Behavioral Health Standards Organization introduces a new mark of distinction: Commissioned Interventionist.
 This isn’t a certification — it’s a vetting.
-A formal recognition of those who meet the highest standard in ethics, training, and professional integrity in the field of intervention.
+A formal recognition of those who meet the highest standard in ethics, training, and professional integrity in the field of substance use and psychiatric intervention.
 Reserved for those who don’t just practice — they lead.

 $2,500.00 Annual